Lord, Teach Us to Pray

 Father, hallowed be your name, your kingdom come.
 Give us each day our daily bread.
 Forgive us our sins, for we also forgive everyone who sins against us.
 And lead us not into temptation (Luke 11:1–4).

-The early Christians added the doxology, "for yours is the kingdom and the power and the glory forever," to Matthew's version late in the first century.
+Many scholars believe the doxology ("For yours is the kingdom and the power and the glory forever") was added by early Christians, probably during the late first or early second century, since it is absent from the earliest manuscripts of Matthew but appears in the Didachē and later manuscript traditions.
 They adapted it from King David's inauguration speech for the first Jerusalem temple: "Yours, LORD, is the greatness and the power and the glory and the majesty and the splendor, for everything in heaven and earth is yours.
 Yours, LORD, is the kingdom; you are exalted as head over all" (1 Chron.
 29:11).
-Likewise, the Didachē, a first-century worship manual used by Jewish Christians, read:
+Likewise, the Didachē (Greek for "Teaching," G1322)—a first-century handbook of Christian doctrine—reads:

 Our Father in heaven, hallowed be your name; your kingdom come; your will be done on earth as it is in heaven; give us today our bread for the morrow; and forgive us our debts as we forgive our debtors.
 And do not lead us into temptation, but save us from the evil one, for yours is the power and the glory forever (Did.
-8, Richardson, p.
-174).
+8).

 Jewish Origin of the Lord's Prayer

-The Lord's Prayer condenses the Amidah (H5975; "standing" prayer), a liturgical recitation of the Eighteen Benedictions in the synagogue.
+The Lord's Prayer draws heavily from the theology and petitions of the Amidah (H5975, "Standing" prayer), a liturgical recitation of the Eighteen Benedictions in the synagogue.
 Observe these key similarities:

 Benediction 4